swaroopsp/money-transfer-core/README.md

 ### Get information about system health, configurations, etc.
 ```
-I have not implemented yet.
+Not implemented yet.

 ```
 ### To view Swagger 2 API docs
 ```
-I have not implemented yet.
+Not implemented yet.
 ```